killtheliterate/dotvim/README.md

 * tComment is doing it wrong for scss
 * Using redundant scss plugins -- mebbe this is a bad idea
 * Can't remember what is linting CSS, and it.is.terrible.
+* Figure out why exiting vim pushes prompt to bottom of screen.
+This seems to be due to a vim configuration, possibly a plugin.